justchrister/kalt/SECURITY.md

 ## DevOps

 ### NPM Dependencies
+To ensure we have no security issues in the app, we audit all NPM dependencies pre-build using the built in npm audit feature, the results are then posted to a Slack channel that is monitored 24/7.

 ### API security
 All PostgREST API requests to our Supabase instance is direected through our WAF.
 All these API's are authenticated using [Supabase Auth](https://supabase.com/docs/guides/auth), no shared "service accounts" or similar is in use.